 Ashwagandha is another supplement to keep in mind when you are wanting to combat stress.
 This herb may be something to try if you are consistently dealing with it in your day to day life.
 Ashwagandha is an Ayurvedic herb that has been traditionally used to manage stress.
 (14) A study done showed that some people experienced reduced cortisol levels when taking Ashwagandha root extract.
 This can help as cortisol is a hormone that is produced when you are stressed and it can contribute to the symptoms you may experience.
 The study also showed it helped improve the quality of sleep each night which can help make your body and mind feel better.

 It can take time to find what helps you combat stress best.
 It is important to remember that it is different for each person, so start with one or some of the tips to help you relax and learn what works for you!
 A well-designed supplement formula can work with the tips above and might be just what you need to get started.
-If this is all new to you, our suggestion is to try a formula consisting of all four supplements that were mentioned.
-You can create a formula that looks like this:

 If you are struggling with heightened amounts of stress this season, please make sure to reach out to your loved ones.
 Take the time to check in on them as well and ask how they are doing, as well as share some of the tips above that you think may help put them on the right track to decrease their stress levels.